-School Nurse
+School Nurse/LPN

-A nurse is on duty each day.
-The nurse is responsible for assessment, intervention, and management of health-related concerns in the school setting.
+A nurse or LPN is on duty each day.
+The nurse or LPN is responsible for assessment, intervention, and management of health related concerns in the school setting.
 This service is not to replace the care a student receives from a regular doctor or clinic, but will provide:

 - Basic emergency and first aid care

 - Assistance to correct problems discovered

 - Monitoring of immunization records

-- Administering of certain medications upon proper paperwork being on file, call the nurse for more information on the full procedure
+- Administering of certain medications